 - b) (5pts).
-What voltage does the main processor on the Arduino run at?
-If it draws 15mA, what is the power usage in Watts? - c) (5pts).
-What clock speed does the Arduino run at?
-What is the maximum clock speed for the ATmega328 used on the Arduino if there is no external oscillator?
+What is the minimum voltage that an ATmega328 processor can run at?
+If it draws 10mA, what is the power usage in Watts? - c) (5pts).
+What clock speed does the processor on our Arduino run at?
+What is the typical "Active Supply Current" for the ATmega328 at this speed?
+Make sure to explain where in the datasheet you found this.